-\begin{proof} Let $\kappa$ be an uncountable cardinal.
+(3) The number of non-homeomorphic models of $\rbRT_r$ of density character $= \kappa$ is $2^\kappa$. \end{lemma} \begin{proof} Let $\kappa$ be an uncountable cardinal.
 Clearly, (3) implies (1).
-To show (2) implies (3), assume (2) and let $(B_\alpha \mid \alpha < \kappa)$ be a list of the pairwise non-homeomorphic models of $\rbRT_r$, each with density character $\leq \kappa$ and exactly one branch at the base point.
+To show (2) implies (3), assume (2) and let $(\B_\alpha \mid \alpha < \kappa)$ be a list of the pairwise non-homeomorphic models of $\rbRT_r$, each with density character $\leq \kappa$ and exactly one branch at the base point.
 Given a subset $S\subseteq \kappa$ of cardinality $= \kappa$, take the collection of $B_\alpha$ for $\alpha\in S$ and glue them all together at their base points using Theorem \ref{amalg}.
 Call this amalgam $M_S$, and let $p$ be the point in $M_S$ at which the $B_\alpha$ are all glued together.
 Make $p$ the base point of the $L_r$-structure $\M_S$.
-Note that the density character of $\M_S$ is exactly $\kappa$, since each branch of its underlying $\R$-tree $M_S$ at $p$ has density $\leq \kappa$ and height $r$, and there are exactly $\kappa$ many branches at $p$.
+Note that the density character of $\M_S$ is exactly $\kappa$, since each branch of its underlying $\R$-tree $M_S$ at $p$ has density $\leq \kappa$, and there are exactly $\kappa$-many branches at $p$.
 Moreover, it is easy to check that $\M_S$ is a model of $\rbRT_r$.